-Draft Uniform Framework for a Cross Community Working Group (CCWG) Life Cycle: Principles and Recommendations
+A Uniform Framework of Principles and Recommendations for Cross Community Working Groups (CCWG)

 1.0 Introduction

 The Cross Community Working Group (CCWG) is a mechanism to allow any number of ICANN’s Supporting Organizations (SOs) and Advisory Committees (ACs) to work together to address issues that are of common interest and that do not fall within the sole remit of one SO or AC.
-This document is intended to provide a general and shared framework for the establishment, operations and closure of CCWGs.
-The framework is not intended to be prescriptive, but it draws upon lessons learned from previous CCWG efforts and is expected to serve as best practices for future CCWGs.
+This document is intended to provide a general framework for the establishment, operations and closure of CCWGs.
+The framework is not intended to be a set of rigid binding principles to be followed in all cases, but rather is a collection of community-agreed guidelines that will frame the scope of, and create uniform shared principles for, future CCWGs.
+Nevertheless, certain principles that are considered fundamental or crucial to the effective functioning of a CCWG are highlighted as such in the text that follows.

+This framework draws extensively upon lessons learned from previous CCWG efforts and is expected to serve as best practices for future CCWGs.
+In particular, the most recent community experiences in relation to the IANA Stewardship Transition and related Enhancing ICANN Accountability CCWGs provided substantial guidance for the development of this framework.
+In reviewing and applying this framework, however, the community is reminded that these two most recent cross community efforts represent the exception, rather than the norm, for CCWGs in terms of their subject matter, group size and intensive resource usage.

-A draft CCWG Charter Template can be found in Annex A of this document, which aims to translate these best practices into a potential starting point for future CCWG efforts.
+A draft CCWG Charter Template can be found in Annex A of this document, which aims to translate these best practices into a potential starting point for future drafting teams creating charter documents for future CCWG efforts.

 Fundamental Concepts